 Furthermore, buzz marketing operates both off- and online – it can often start as an offline event that moves online through websites, lives, social media, etc.

 Finally, while viral marketing booms, buzz marketing grows a bit slower and will, therefore, likely last longer.
+Makes sense so far?
+Great.
+Let’s move on then.

 How to create a buzz marketing campaign?